-Like many businesses across the country, waterparks are re-opening but will have new rules due to COVID-19.
-Waterparks need to be aware of the new regulations to comply and assess the new risks involved with an opening during Covid-19.
+Like many businesses across the country, reopening waterparks but will have new rules due to COVID-19.
+Waterparks need to be aware of the new regulations to comply and assess the new risks involved with an opening during COVID-19.
 There will be a balance between safety and fun.

 The first thing waterparks should do is consult and check the federal, state, and local government health and safety guidelines.
 Many have different requirements and standards, so it’s important to know what is considered acceptable.
 The best practice is to follow the most stringent rules.

 Most places will likely start with a partial re-opening that focuses on social distancing.
 Additional queue line space will likely be required, and park capacity will be limited to avoid large groups forming.

 The Centers for Disease Control and Prevention has said there is no evidence COVID-19 can spread in water play areas, such as pools or water parks.
 Proper sanitation practices, such as using chlorine, should inactivate the virus in the water.